Shawn Bradley: Personal life

 Bradley has participated in many charitable endeavors.
 In the 2000–01 season he donated $25 for each blocked shot to Bryan's House, a managed facility for children affected by HIV and AIDS.
 He is a national spokesman for the Children's Miracle Network Hospitals.
 Bradley has also participated in the "Basketball Without Borders" program with other NBA players like Dikembe Mutombo, DeSagana Diop and Malik Rose and found his experiences with children in Africa uplifting.
 He has also participated in treating leprosy colonies in India through the Rising Star Outreach.

 While in the NBA, Bradley was fined for refusing to attend a mandatory meeting at a strip club, due to his religious beliefs.

-Bradley and his first wife, Annette Evertson, had six children together.
-They later divorced, and in 2017, Bradley married Carrie Cannon, adopting her three children in 2019.
+Bradley and his first wife had six children together but he is largely estranged from them.
+In 2017, Bradley married Carrie Cannon, adopting her three children in 2019.

+Spinal cord injury

 On January 20, 2021, Bradley was struck from behind by a motorist while riding his bicycle near his home in St. George, Utah, which resulted in a traumatic spinal cord injury in his neck that left him paralyzed.
-A driver attempted to pass Bradley on the left in the same travel lane while Bradley himself was in the process of passing another car parked on the shoulder of the road.
-While the police report notes that trip information was obtained from Bradley's Garmin device to confirm his speed and general position, the report does not mention any information on police verifying similar information from the driver on her speed or position, nor a field sobriety test being administered.
-In fact, the police report notes that the driver left the scene of the crash only to return later.
+Bradley was in the process of passing a car parked on the shoulder of the road when he drifted in front of a minivan who bumped him from behind; the driver of that vehicle was not charged with a crime.

 In a 2022 interview with Sports Illustrated, Bradley stated that he and his family intend to move into a more wheelchair-friendly home in Dallas, Texas, while he continues his rehabilitation.
 Bradley described his height as a "hindrance" to his recovery, as quadriplegia at his height has no medical precedent.